 Rucker has been a featured speaker at Forrester Research Inc.'s Technology Leadership Forum.

 Prior to joining PSC, she has worked in several industries managing enterprise initiatives for Fortune 500 firms.
-Pamela has previously worked in leadership roles at JP Morgan Chase, IBM, GM, First Union and Nabisco.
-Over her career, she has also led initiatives for GE Capital, Dunn and Bradstreet, GMAC and Cingular.
+Pamela has previously worked in leadership roles at JP Morgan Chase, IBM, GM, First Union, and Nabisco.
+Over her career, she has also led initiatives for GE Capital, Dun and Bradstreet, GMAC, and Cingular.
 She has a highly consultative approach and has a track record for creating measurable results.

 For instance, front and back office automation projects can help you work more quickly, get things done more accurately, and increase their bottom line.
 They can also put you in a position of competitive advantage, so you can emerge from the recession better than your competitors.
 And this is important, because there are many technology based cost cutting projects that you might not have been successful in selling prior to the recession that people will love to hear about today.

-Pamela: Sure, I mean, looking at opportunities to build more quickly, build at a more advance fashion.
-Find a way to work more efficiently with Microsoft Office.
-Looking at better ways to reduce paper out of your environment.
+Pamela Rucker: Sure, I mean, looking at opportunities to build more quickly, build at a more advanced fashion, find a way to work more efficiently with Microsoft Office, looking at better ways to reduce paper out of your environment.
 All of these are ways for us to cut costs, and I'm not sure if other CIOs are having the same challenge, but I'm able to have conversations with my business partners now, about these very initiatives that I could not even get on tap before.